Variational Auto-Decoder: A Method for Neural Generative Modeling from Incomplete Data: Experiments

 In this experiment, both train and test data follow the same missing ratio $r$.
 For each $r$, models are trained using likelihood in Equation \ref{eq:invdecoderp} and maximize the lower-bound $\mathcal{V}(\cdot)$ in Equation \ref{eq:elbo}.
 Figure \ref{fig:results} shows the results of this experiment for the best validated models for both VAD and VAE.
-In all the three incomplete, missing (imputation) and full (ground-truth) categories, VAD shows superior performance than VAE.
+Overall, in all the three incomplete, missing and full categories, VAD shows superior performance than VAE and GAIN.
 As the missingness increases, the gap between the two models widens in all three categories (except for CMU-MOSEI where the performance gap is large in incomplete and missing even for small $r$).
-This essentially states that VAE becomes increasingly unstable in presence of missing data.
+This essentially demonstrates that VAE and GAIN become increasingly unstable in presence of missing data.
 Specifically for the case of incomplete data, VAE is not able to perform reliable posterior inference since the output of the decoder increasingly deviates farther away from the available input.
 VAD on the other hand, shows steady performance in the incomplete category.
-The performance of both models is naturally affected for the missing category as $r$ increases (in reality some of the missing data may not be imputable given the available input).
+The performance of all the models are naturally affected for the missing category as $r$ increases (in reality some of the missing data may not be imputable given the available input).
 However, the increasing gap between the two models also appears in missing category.
 Finally the comparison in the full category shows that VAD is able to regenerate the ground-truth better than VAE.
 In a full picture, Figure \ref{fig:results} suggests that approximate posterior using an encoder conditioned on a volatile input becomes increasingly unstable as missingness becomes more severe.